Shape

 3. Put your Terragrunt configuration in a terragrunt.hcl file.
 You’ll see several example configurations shortly.

-4. Now, instead of running terraform directly, you run the same commands with terragrunt:
+4. Now, instead of running tofu or terraform directly, you run the same commands with terragrunt:

 terragrunt plan